ricardofontanelli/laravel-telegram/README.md

 ## Installation

-1) The Laravel Telegram Service Provider can be installed via ...
+1) The Laravel Telegram Service Provider can be installed using ...
 ```sh
 composer require ricardofontanelli/laravel-telegram:1.0
 ```